Skip To Main Content

 Michael Zion

 Michael Zion was announced as head coach on April 25, 2014 after being an assistant with the program since 2010.
-Wrapping up his 11th season at the helm following the 2024 season, Zion has led the Trojans to 92 wins, including 47 in SAC play.
+Wrapping up his 12th season at the helm following the 2025 season, Zion has led the Trojans to 103 wins, including 61 in SAC play.
 Anderson has reached post-season play in all but two of those 11 seasons, including back-to-back SAC Championship showings in 2018 and 2019.
-The Trojans have earned 37 All-Conference selections under Zion's leadership, as well as five All-Region honorees.
+Anderson won the Regular Season Title in 2025 for the first time since 2011.
+The Trojans have earned 46 All-Conference selections under Zion's leadership, as well as 13 All-Region honorees.

 The 2024 season opened with the Black and Gold selected to finish 7th in the SAC Preseason Poll and ended with the Trojans finishing 3rd in the league and hosting the opening round of the conference tournament.
 Anderson had six named to SAC All-Conference Teams following the season, the most since 2011.